Royal Buckinghamshire Yeomanry: 2/1st Royal Buckinghamshire Yeomanry

 The 2nd Line regiment was formed at Buckingham on 9 September 1914.
 By March 1915 it was with 2/2nd South Midland Mounted Brigade in 2/2nd Mounted Division and was at King's Lynn in Norfolk.
 On 31 March 1916 the remaining Mounted Brigades were ordered to be numbered in a single sequence and the brigade became the 11th Mounted Brigade (and the division 3rd Mounted Division).

 In July 1916 there was a major reorganization of 2nd Line yeomanry units in the United Kingdom.
-All but 12 regiments including the were converted to cyclists; the 2/1st Royal Buckinghamshire Yeomanry remained mounted and transferred to the 1st Mounted Brigade in the new 1st Mounted Division (3rd Mounted Division redesignated) at Brentwood.
+All but 12 regiments were converted to cyclists; the 2/1st Royal Buckinghamshire Yeomanry remained mounted and transferred to the 1st Mounted Brigade in the new 1st Mounted Division (3rd Mounted Division redesignated) at Brentwood.
 In March 1917 it moved to Much Hadham and in April back to Brentwood.

 In August 1917 the regiment was converted to a cyclist unit in 11th Cyclist Brigade, The Cyclist Division and was stationed at Canterbury.
 There were no further changes before the end of the war.
 It began disbanding in March 1919.